moedaaboul/e-commerce-back-end/README.md

 ## Description

-An Node.js back end for an e-commerce site.
+A Node.js back end for an e-commerce site.
 App is configured using a working Express.js API which utilises Sequelize to interact with the MySQL database.

-The task was to develop this application by building and debugging starter code, and providing a walkthrough video that demonstrates the functionality and test various routes using Insomnia.
+The task was to develop this application by building on and modifying starter code, and provide a walkthrough that demonstrates the functionality by also testing various routes using Insomnia.

 ## Table of Contents